Kytolly/WorldWander/README.md

 ## 🤗 Datasets
-To further support our task, we curate EgoExo-8K, a large-scale dataset containing synchronized egocentric–exocentric triplets from both synthetic and real-world scenarios.
+To further support our task, we curate <b>EgoExo-8K</b>, a large-scale dataset containing synchronized egocentric–exocentric triplets from both <i>synthetic</i> and <i>real-world</i> scenarios.
 Details are provided in XXX.

 ## 🔧 Environment